Younhong/younhong.github.io/_posts/2020-08-03-cloud-function-post.md

 categories: jekyll update
 ---

 > Cloud Function is a function that runs on cloud system.
 Cloud function is a bit different from functions that you learn from most programming languages.
 First, mostly functions are declared in source code.
 Second, most functions needs to be called by other classes or functions to be activated.
-But in cloud function, you donâ€™t have to declare functions in dart code.
+But in cloud function, you don't have to declare functions in dart code.
 And there is no calling functions.
 Then how do we use cloud functions?
 It is more like a trigger rather than direct calling.
 If you do some kind of actions, then it might trigger to activate functions.
 For example, if you delete certain document from database, it can become trigger to activate certain type of functions.